BlencoweLab/Int-CHyMErA/README.md

 This repository hosts the library design file and raw/normalized hgRNA counts, as well as the methods to calculate abundance changes from hgRNA counts and identify regions that confer decreased or increased cell fitness when deleted, i.e., screen hits.
 Please see the manuscript for details.
 Applying the steps below to the input read counts yields the files in the output.
 Raw sequencing data can be found on GEO ###########.

-Time point T18 for HAP1 and T21 for RPE-1 were found optimal and used for further analysis.
+Time point T18 for HAP1 and T21 for RPE-1 were used for further analysis.

 ### Types of hgRNAs